poets-ai/elegy/README.md

 For more information checkout the **Reference API** section in the [Documentation](https://poets-ai.github.io/elegy).

 ## Contributing
-Deep Learning is evolving at an incredible rate, there is so much to do and so few hands.
-If you wish to contibute anything from a loss or metrics to a new awesome feature for Elegy just open an issue or send a PR!
-For more information checkout our [Contibuting Guide](https://poets-ai.github.io/elegy/guides/contributing).
+Deep Learning is evolving at an incredible pace, there is so much to do and so few hands.
+If you wish to contibute anything from a loss or metric to a new awesome feature for Elegy just open an issue or send a PR!
+For more information check out our [Contibuting Guide](https://poets-ai.github.io/elegy/guides/contributing).

 ## About Us
 We are some friends passionate about ML.